Ekangaki/Three-tier-react-node-mysql-app/README.md

 You will be prompted to enter "yes"
 ```

-5. Uisng the Public Intsnace to Connet to the Private Instance.
+5. Usng the Public Intsnace to Connet to the Private Instance.
 To connect private instance from the bastion host:

 ```bash
 ssh ec2-user@private_instance_private_ip